CatalaniCD/supreme-octo-waffle/CS1011x/algorithms/computer_problem_solving.md

     - Input assertions, output assertions
     - Assertions are constraints to the values
     1.5.3 | Implications and simbolic execution
+    - Conditional applied to input, { if input not in constrainst, continue }
+    - Symbolic execution refers to the sets used as input, output
+    - Add intermediate assertions to IO
+    - Best Practices : Use straight line segment, branching segments, loop segments
+    - VC(A-B) : Verification segment from A to B
+    1.5.4 | Verification of straight-line program segments
+    - Evaluate variables at the end of the segment 1.5.5 | Verification of program segments with branches
+    - Evaluate {True, False} branching
-    1.5.4 | Verification of straight-line program segments 1.5.5 | Verification of program segments with branches 1.5.6 | Verification of program segments with loops 1.5.7 | Verification of program segments that employ arrays 1.5.8 | Proof of termination
+    - Assertion for 'True', Assertion for 'False' 1.5.6 | Verification of program segments with loops 1.5.7 | Verification of program segments that employ arrays 1.5.8 | Proof of termination